arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/mkr-wan-library-examples/mkr-wan-library-examples.md

 ---
 title: MKRWAN Examples
-description: 'Examples for the MKRWAN library, which is used to communicate with the LoRa module onboard the MKR WAN 1300/1310 boards.'
+description: 'Examples for the MKRWAN library, which is used to communicate with the LoRa® module onboard the MKR WAN 1300/1310 boards.'
 tags: [LoRa, WAN]
 author: Arduino
 ---